jameshughes89/cs2XX-ComputerArchitecture/site/topics/program-counter/program-counter.rst

     output (:math:`Q`), not the output of the adder (:math:`S`).

-* To control the output, use a buffer like in previous designs
+* To control the output, use a driver like in previous designs
 * Note, the counter's output is :math:`Q` --- the register's output

     * The output of the adder is for updating the state of the counter